 If one or both arms of the IUD break off, an invasive procedure may be necessary to retrieve the pieces.
 A common example is a hysteroscopy, where the doctor inserts an endoscope through the cervix into the uterine cavity.

-If extreme cases, the patient may require either a:
+In more extreme cases, the patient may require either a:

 - Hysterectomy, which is the removal of the uterus and causes permanent infertility

 And in some cases, doctors are unable to find the pieces at all.
-These pieces may then become embedded in the uterine wall or travel.
+These pieces may then become embedded in the uterine wall (myometrium) or travel.
 This could lead to such serious complications and adverse events as: